-Iceland is a really hot (well not literally) family travel destination right now!
-I was worried when we went that it wouldn’t live up to the hype but I can happily report that it did not disappoint!
-So whether you are heading to Iceland and just planning on visiting Reykjavik and the golden circle or whether you have more time to go further afield we have a round up of all the best things to do in Iceland with kids!
+Are you looking for the best things to do Iceland with kids?
+Iceland is a really hot (well not literally) family travel destination right now and I was worried when we went that it wouldn’t live up to the hype but I can happily report that it did not disappoint!
+So whether you are heading to Iceland and just planning on visiting Reykjavik and the golden circle or whether you have more time to go further afield we have a round up of all the best things to do in Iceland with kids in each area.

 Best Things to Do in Iceland with Kids